Heymity/MolecularLibCore/README.md

 ![](Media/TypeVar.png)

 If you go back to the first section of this manual, PolymorphicVariable<Base>, you will see that it uses this in its implementation.
-In the code you access the type via the implicit conversion or using TypeVariable.Type.
+In the code, you access the type via the implicit conversion or using TypeVariable.Type.

 ### PlayStatus

 This is the simplest class in this library.
-When the game scene load, it sets its IsPlaying property to true.
-Yes, it does the same than Application.IsPlaying.
+When the game scene loads, it sets its IsPlaying property to true.
+Yes, it does the same as Application.IsPlaying.
 This class only exists because not always you can call Application.IsPlaying.

 ### Maths

-This is a static class that implements some little useful function involving maths.
+This is a static class that implements some useful functions involving maths.
 Here are the functions:

 •	Lerp(float a, float b, float t) :float
 •	InvLerp(float a, float, b, float value) :float